mrgsrylm/iot-sandbox/README.md

 ### User Story 1
 <p align="justify">
-As a user of the application, I want to be presented with random multiplication that I can solve online not too easy, so I can use mental calculation and make my brain work every day.
+As a user of the application,, I want to solve a random multiplication problem using mental calculation so I exercise my brain.
 </p>

 * Sub Tasks :